SeanSnake93/Project_2/README.md

 The `/project2-venv/` and `/venv/` files will relate to the Python3 install made later in the documentaion.

-Now I have access via my external SHH on Visual Studio, I configured my git hib so make uploading easier and help with the Shebang next.
+Now I have access via my external SSH on Visual Studio, I configured my git hib so make uploading easier and help with the Shebang next.

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |